 Your skills and existing habits

-The objective here is to find as many useful skills and habits that you can turn into your business superpowers.
+The objective here is to identify as many useful skills and habits that you can turn into your business superpowers.

 Swim with the stream, not against it.

 The learning curve for entrepreneurs is already very steep.
 So look at the potential of your existing skills and the opportunities they present for your business.
-In some cases, hiring an existing expertise, whether full-time or freelance, is a more practical option to get things done fast.
-Quite often they can help get you started, set a strong foundation of best practices, and build up momentum so you can carry on maintaining it after that.
+In some cases, hiring existing expertise, whether part-time or on a project basis, is a much more practical way of getting things done fast.
+Quite often, they can help get you started, set a strong foundation of best practices, and build up momentum so you can carry on maintaining it after that.

 The essence of what your business is about

-Take a closer look at your product/solution that you’re providing for your customers, it should guide your marketing strategy and channel choices.
-Some simple examples:
+Take a closer look at the product/solution you’re providing for your customers, this will guide your marketing strategy and channel choices.
+Two basic examples:

-Executive business coach – most likely you are full of real-life advice and have a great network, so seeking speaking and guest podcast opportunities to increase your public visibility, regularly sharing industry commentary over Linkedin, email newsletters or even contributor articles via business publications could be the best channels to consider.
+Executive business coach – most likely, you are full of real-life advice and have a great network, so seeking exposure via speaking and guest podcast opportunities to increase your public visibility, regularly sharing industry commentary over Linkedin, writing email newsletters or even contributor articles via business publications could be the best channels to consider.

 You know your business best, so really drilling into the WHAT and the WHY of your product offering will help in this exercise.

 This leads to the most important factor of this exercise – who are your customers?
 Where do they hang out (online and offline)?
 What do they read, and how do they consume news or general content?
 Who do they follow on social media?
 What do they like?
 Knowing your customer is the most important thing that will dictate the rest of your marketing plan.